 As a teacher, I am the product of my training at the University of Houston, an urban, international university in one of the nation’s largest and most diverse cities, and the University of Delaware, a smaller east-coast school with a liberal-arts style environment.
 At both institutions, I gained valuable experience that permits me to meet the needs of students from a broad range of academic and cultural backgrounds.
-I have continued to develop my skills in helping students hone their skills in reading, writing, and critical thinking while teaching at Shenandoah University, George Mason, and currently Arizona State.
+I have continued to develop my skills in helping students hone their skills in reading, writing, and critical thinking while teaching at Shenandoah University, George Mason, Arizona State, and now at Xavier College Preparatory.

 I enjoy thinking through the processes of how my courses can best help students achieve their goals, and strive to design innovative, interdisciplinary courses and lessons.
 For example, at the University of Delaware I designed and taught an honors-level writing course that defamiliarized race for students through readings that sequenced Victorian-era science fiction novels like The Island of Dr. Moreau followed by twentieth-century American novels like To Kill a Mockingbird.
 In my American literature courses students have analyzed portraits of Frederick Douglass alongside his writings to study how writers and artists use image and text to construct racial sensibilities among their readership.
 In order to achieve focused class goals, I have used DEVO’s music video cover of the Rolling Stone’s “Satisfaction” to teach postmodern transatlantic poetry, and the visual landscapes of contemporary photographer Travis Roozee’s online exhibition “Centralia” to teach thick descriptive writing.
 An article that outlines my methods for teaching race through defamiliarization will appear in the January 2016 issue of Pedagogy: Critical Approaches to Teaching Language, Literature, Composition, and Culture.